 The table below contains a list of all the URLs that were found, including their OPR and category names.

-As you can see, it is also possible to easily create custom fields even if you are not familiar with Regex or XPath.
-The new report options in OnPage.org also allows you to add each custom field as a column or overview in every report and then filter.
+It is also possible to easily create custom fields even if you are not familiar with Regex or XPath.
+The report options with Ryte also allows you to add each custom field as a column or overview in every report and then filter.

 Since you now know how easy it is to create custom fields, I would like to show you some examples of applications that you can also realize on your own.